TritonDataCenter/manatee-state-machine/README.md

 * The cluster moves atomically from one generation to the next, though obviously not all peers discover the change atomically.
-* When a new generation is **declared**, the primary for that generation writes out a complete cluster state that contains G, P, S, A[], and init\_wal.
-All of these fields except for "A[]" will be immutable for the duration of this generation.
+* When a new generation is **declared**, the primary for that generation writes out a complete cluster state that contains G, P, S, A, and init\_wal.
+All of these fields except for "A" will be immutable for the duration of this generation.
 * The first generation is declared when there is no previous generation and there are at least two peers' ephemeral nodes present.
 This generation is declared